 Q: What is a Certificate of Occupancy?

-A: A certificate of occupancy, or C.O., is required for all buildings or structures that are occupied or used.
-When a tenant leases a new space, a C.O. shall be required.
+A: A Certificate of Occupancy, or C.O., is required for all buildings or structures that are occupied or used.
+When a tenant leases a new space, a C.O. will be required.
 Upon issuance of a C.O. and approval of all required inspections, utilities will be released with the new tenant’s name.
-Also visit other areas of the web site to obtain further information pertaining to C.O.’s.

 A: Yes.
-A Certificate of Occupancy is required, and must be applied for through Building Inspection.
+A new Certificate of Occupancy is required, and must be applied for through Building Inspection.

 Q: Can a portion of the building or structure be occupied prior to the completion of the entire building or structure?

-A: A partial or conditional certificate of occupancy can be issued by Building Inspection under certain conditions.
+A: A partial or conditional Certificate of Occupancy may be issued by Building Inspection under certain conditions.

 Q: How are addresses assigned?